phanumat/Documentation/device-type-developers-guide/tiles-metadata.rst

         attributeState "power", label:'${currentValue}W', icon: "st.Appliances.appliances17"
     }

-We can use an icon provided by SmartThings as above, or an accessible URL to an icon.
+We can use an icon provided by PEA HiVE as above, or an accessible URL to an icon.

 .. note::

-    Using icons is `discussed frequenly <https://community.smartthings.com/t/where-are-the-tile-icons/40086>`__ in the SmartThings developer community forums.
+    Using icons is `discussed frequenly <https://community.PEA HiVE.com/t/where-are-the-tile-icons/40086>`__ in the PEA HiVE developer community forums.

 ----